xmos/sw_usb_audio/doc/sw_ep0.rst

 audio is output/input to/from external audio interfaces/devices.
 This feedback is in accordance with the *USB 2.0 Specification*.

+This asynchronous clocking scheme means that the device is the clocking master than therefore means a high-quality local master clock source can be used.

 After each received USB SOF token, the buffering core takes a time-stamp from a port clocked off the master clock.
 By subtracting the time-stamp taken at the previous SOF, the number of master clock ticks since the last SOF is calculated.
 From this the number of samples (as a fixed point number) between SOFs can be calculated.
 This count is aggregated over 128 SOFs and used as a basis for the feedback value.

 The sending of feedback to the host is also handled in the USB buffering core via the feedback IN endpoint.

 USB Rate Control
 ++++++++++++++++